michaeltouati/ESVM/paper.md

   \label{eq:poisson}
   \displaystyle \frac{\partial^2 \Phi}{\partial x^2} (x,t) = - 4 \pi e \displaystyle \left ( Z n_i - n_e (x,t) \right )
 \end{equation}
-when injected in the Maxwell-Gauss equation \autoref{eq:gauss}.
+for the electrostatic potential $\Phi$ when injected in the Maxwell-Gauss equation \autoref{eq:gauss}.
 When the simulation is running, ESVM stores at every time steps and displays on the terminal at every dumped time steps $t_d$ the total plasma electron internal and kinetic energy area density and the total electrostatic energy area density in the simulation box $x \in \left [ x_{\mathrm{min}},\, x_{\mathrm{max}} \right ]$
 \begin{equation}
   \label{eq:total_internal_energy}